 Following the Ethereum Merge, the tax implications of staking (rather than mining) will depend on where you live.

 For those in the US – crypto mining and staking are both subject to Income Tax upon receipt and CGT upon disposal.
-However, staking is a contentious topic and is currently subject to an ongoing court case, so this may be set to change in the future as the case proceeds.
+However, staking is a contentious topic and is currently subject to , so this may be set to change in the future as the case proceeds.

 In Canada, the tax you’ll pay depends on the scale of your mining activities and your intentions.
 While individuals and hobby miners do not have to pay Income Tax upon receipt for mining, they do pay Capital Gains Tax upon disposal.
 However, if your mining activities are viewed as business income, you’ll be liable for Income Tax upon receipt

 However, when it comes to staking, the CRA will likely view any PoS rewards as earnings, resulting in the need to pay Income Tax upon receipt of any ETH staking rewards – based on the fair market value of tokens upon receipt.

 In the UK, Tony Dhanjal says, “ETH staking and mining are generally miscellaneous income and subject to Income Tax upon receipt and CGT on disposal.
 However, this depends on the degree of activity, organisation, risk and commerciality.”